xentek/feathercache/readme.md

 ## Contributing

  - Fork the repository
- - Change the code, and send a pull request
+ - Modify `src/feathercache.coffee`, and send me pull request
  - Bonus points for adding specs for the new feature/bug fix!
  - Or just [submit an issue](https://github.com/xentek/feathercache/issues) and I'll see what I can do